 I’ve found that some of my strongest points in helping other people in counseling or preaching, have been from the greatest weaknesses in our marriage.
 Because as I’ve thought about it, and I’ve learned from it, I’ve been able to help other people.
 If I would have, run away from my wife, I wouldn’t be helping as many people as I am today.

 Continuing on the same subject, James Dobson had this to say: “I do have to say as I read the scriptures, and that is the source of our understanding, that God has not called us to happiness.
 God has called us to obedience.
-And it may be that he’s called us to endure —to persevere in the face of some frustrating circumstances.
+It may be that he’s called us to endure —to persevere in the face of some frustrating circumstances.
 And it might be that He has a plan down the road that He hasn’t revealed yet with what he wants to do in the relationship.
-And what He wants of women and men, in that kind of situation, I believe, is to stick it out —make the most of it —and stay on our knees before Him, and let Him work us through it.”
+What He wants of women and men, in that kind of situation, I believe, is to stick it out —make the most of it —and stay on our knees before Him, and let Him work us through it.”

 Continuing on the same subject, Louis Palau responds to James Dobson’s comments: The word sacrifice has disappeared.
 Jesus Christ was spat upon and buffeted, blindfolded, endured a crown of thorns, the nails in His hands and His feet.
 Therefore, the situation that we have to learn today is that suffering often brings life.
 Death produces life in God’s economy.
 The other side of the coin on the suffering aspect is this —a woman can learn to make God her husband.

 And the previous verse says this, “Fear not for you will not be ashamed.
 Be not confounded; you will not be put to shame.
 You will forget the shame of your youth; and the reproach of your widowhood, you will remember no more.“ In other words, this period of time where it appears like it’s all over may come to an end.
 If a person will just be patient with the Lord, they will ultimately not be ashamed.
 Nor will they be utterly confounded or completely out of joint.
 The Lord has a purpose.
 I’ve seen it happen in some of my own close family members that God’s redeemed the hurt.”
-(Edited from the program, “A Biblical Look at the Family” – Louis Palau on “Focus on the Family” www.family.org)
+(Edited from the program, “A Biblical Look at the Family” – Louis Palau on “Focus on the Family”)

 • Richard Land, of the Southern Baptist Convention, points to a University of Chicago study involving people who had described their marriage as “unhappy” or “very unhappy.”
 Of those who divorced, only 19% were happily remarried 5 years later.
 Of those who stayed in the marriage, more than 70% said they were now “happily” or “very happily” married.
 (From article: Shaping the Future of Marriage – By Jane Lampman